-It is a very soft and smooth type of leather made from the underside of the animal’s skin.
-Mostly cowhide’s suede is used in crafting accessories.
-Natural Fibres are visible on the watch strap and can be felt by touching.
+It is a very soft and smooth made from the underside of the animal’s skin.
+Mostly, cowhide’s suede is used in crafting accessories like shoes,jakets,bags and watch straps.
+Natural Fibres are visible on the suede watch strap and can be felt by touching.

-This leather is known for its beauty and durability; it is called crazy horse because it is used to make saddles.
-Straps made out of this look vintage and feel better as time passes.
+Crazy horse leather is known for its beauty and durability.
+It is called crazy horse because in the initial days it was used to make saddles .
+Straps made with crazy horse leather look vintage and feel better as time passes.

 It’s often made from cow leather and has a very rich and dark look that is ideal for those who want a traditional look and feel.
-A wax is applied to give it a bit of Patina look right from the beginning of its life.
+The wax is applied to give it a bit of Patina look .

-As the name indicates, pebbles (bumps) are created on the animal skin with a specific treatment that makes it scratch resistant and needs less care compared to other types of leather.
+As the name describes, pebbles (bumps) are created on the animal skin with a specific treatment that makes it scratch resistant and needs less care compared to other types of leather.

 Unlike suede, Nubuck leather is made from the upper side of animal skin, making it more durable than suede leather.
 Its surface is sanded to make it smoother and leave some natural fibres intact.

 Semi soft |Suitable for Dress & casual watches| liked by Men and Women